aravindmunna/hello-world-react-and-typescript-book/Samples/ComponentComposition.md

 	}
 }
 ```
 Here we have a new component responsible for the collecting user input for our tiny application.
 By now this code should be familiar.
-We just moved the input element from the `HelloWorld` component and encapsulated in this new component.
+We just moved the input element from the `HelloWorld` component and encapsulated it in this new component.

+For this simple example we are storing all of our components in one folder.
+As your application grows you may want to use a folder structure that makes the number of component files more manageable.
+When you are at the point of doing this you will have to address the reference path for the TypeScript typings.
+It will become a maintenance issue having to keep the path in sync as you move components and build new folder structures, but we won't go into that just yet.

 ##src/hellocontent.tsx